 We are in Umoja, we are in Lekki, we are in Somalia, we are in Pangani, we are at Central Police Station.
 We are in the moment between fellowship and betrayal.
 There is madness here.
 Wandering inter-loopers and nautonomats breaching temporal laws.
 There is old fashioned sedition and that unfinished tryst with theory.
 That refusal to be unfreedomed.
 In one of the darkest periods we find ourselves in, these stories, largely non-fiction accounts, remind us we are still here, that ship of fools adrift down the river.

 We are also glad to have collaborated with Akoia Africa on the NDF>NBO film festival that run through three weeks last December.
 This issue includes a supplement of writings in conversation with films featured in the festival.
 Find some of the reviews here.

-We are also grateful to the work done by Makena Onjerika and the Nairobi Fiction Worksop (Poetry) and extending an invite to one of our editors to lead a poetry class.
+We are also grateful to the work done by Makena Onjerika and the Nairobi Fiction Workshop (Poetry) and extending an invite to one of our editors to lead a poetry class.
 Much of the poetry in this issue is as a direct result of this work, all guest edited by alumni of the Workshop.
+Karibu.

 Anointing Obuh is a writer, singer and photographer from Nigeria.
 She is 20:35 Africa’s New Poet for the month of January 2021.
 Her works have been featured in: Third Estate Art, Rattle, Josephine Quarterly, The Lumiere Review, Barren Magazine and elsewhere.
 She was a finalist for Hollins Literary Festival Contest 2021, the Stephen Dibiase Poetry Contest 2021 and Long-listed for the Nigerian News Direct Poetry Prize 2021.
 She was guest editor for DRR Issue 3.
 She says hello.